October 23, 2019 07:00 PM | by Ola Moheb

 "What is the right bra for after breast cancer surgery?"
 This is a question that is not of any less importance than any other breast cancer concern any woman might have.
 What a lot of women might not know is that it's strongly advised by doctors not to wear bras with metal supporters for any woman with breast cancer especially during the period she undergoes chemotherapy, radiation or surgery, and even after it.
 That's because the fibers and the skin both are usually so sensitive during the recovery period.
 Yes, many women may give up wearing bras when having breast cancer, however, a lot of other women don't find this easy or suitable for them.

 Thus, here is all what you need to know about the suitable bra for any woman with breast cancer from which size should she pick till where she could get it:

 In general, doctors advise any breast cancer patient to wear bras that fulfill the following points:

 - It should be of a soft fabric from the inside such as cotton.
-It should never be of a polyester material.
+It should never be made completely out of polyester material.

 - It should cover the whole breast and separate each side as well.